OpenApoc/OpenApoc/README.md

 - [ICU4C] (http://site.icu-project.org/)
 - [GLM] (http://glm.g-truc.net/)
 - [Libunwind] (http://www.nongnu.org/libunwind/download.html) - debug backtracing on linux
+- [Boost] (http://boost.org) - specifially the 'locale' library, used for localisation

 Requirements:
 - This assumes that you have the file 'cd.iso' - a copy of the original X-Com Apocalypse CD (This can be got from steam for a pittance http://store.steampowered.com/app/7660/ - this is _required_ to run)